vqv/osu-asc-syllabus/README.md

 closely matches the template, while the latter is used to create an HTML that can be uploaded to CarmenCanvas.
-I recommend using Quarto's [conditional content](https://quarto.org/docs/authoring/conditional.html) feature, particularly `.content-visible unless-format="docx"`, to exclude sections that you may not want to include in the HTML that you upload to CarmenCanvas.
+I recommend using Quarto's [conditional content](https://quarto.org/docs/authoring/conditional.html) feature, particularly `.content-visible unless-format="html"`, to exclude sections that you may not want to include in the HTML that you upload to CarmenCanvas.